annikahultin/cs1302-arcade/REFLECTION.md

     and game windows.
 I merged titlewindow back to master after I was finished with the basic desgin for the title window of the game.
 Merged gamewindow back to the master branch when I completed the design for the game window.

+## TUES 2019-12-8 @ 11:24 AM EST

+1. **DONE:** Worked on the methods that are involved in flipping the tiles for each player's turn and placing the tiles on the board by implementing mouse events.
+Fixed bugs throughout the process of creating methods that were successful.
+The game is almost fully functional, except I have not created the criteria for winning or the actual game loop yet.

+2. **TODO:** Create the actual game loop and create the criteria for winning.
+Figure out how I want to display a wine message and end the game.
+Work out the final kinks in the code and continue testing and looking for minor bugs that may be present.

+3. **BRANCHING:** Created the branch called tileflipping where I worked on creating mouse events and the logic behind the flipping of the tiles.
+Added three methods to my code to implement these processes and then merged it back to the master branch.

+4. **ISSUES** I encountered some difficulties while trying to implement the mouse events that I used for the players to add their peieces to the board.
+It took me a while to look through all of the API Documentation to figure out exactly how the mouse events functioned and which code I should be using.
+The logic behind the actual game loop is still a bit confusing to me because I have never use a game loop within a GUI application before.
+I am still trying to figure out which methods I need to put inside the loop and which I can leave out.